Check on the full and latest news articles on the Southfield Lathrup-Village Optimist Club

 [posted April 15, 2025]

-University of Detroit Jesuit High School & Academy sophomore Noah Prince is turning heads with his writing talent, recently earning third place at the District level of the Optimist International Essay Contest.
+University of Detroit Jesuit High School & Academy sophomore Noah Prince is turning heads with his writing talent, recently earning second place at the District level of the Optimist International Essay Contest.
 His essay stood out among submissions from students across the region, a testament to Noah’s thoughtful perspective, eloquent writing, and strong sense of purpose.

 This prestigious recognition is just the latest achievement for the multifaceted 10th grader, who continues to balance academic excellence, community involvement, and a deep commitment to extracurriculars.
 A proud honor roll student with a 3.8 GPA, Noah is not only a skilled writer but also a driven student-athlete.
 At school, he’s involved in the Track Team, Swim Team, Choir, and Theater Program, where he thrives in both artistic and athletic arenas.
 Outside the classroom, he competes as a swimmer with Razor Aquatics, an all-Black competitive swim team dedicated to increasing diversity in the sport.

 Noah’s impact goes beyond his school and sports teams.
 He is an active member of Jack & Jill of America, Inc., Oakland County Chapter, and serves as a youth leader at Hope United Methodist Church.
-In recognition of his dedication to service, he was honored with the Dr. Martin Luther King Jr. 2024 Youth Community Service Award.In addition to his Optimist Club success, Noah also won first place in the 2024 Teen Mental Wellness Community Forum Essay Contest, earning him a scholarship offer from Lawrence Technological University (LTU).
+In recognition of his dedication to service, he was honored with the Dr. Martin Luther King Jr. 2024 Youth Community Service Award.
+In addition to his Optimist Club success, Noah also won first place in the 2024 Teen Mental Wellness Community Forum Essay Contest, earning him a scholarship offer from Lawrence Technological University (LTU).

 Noah Prince’s District-level essay win is a proud moment—not only for him, but also for his school, his community, and the many young people he inspires through his words and actions.
 Whether he’s crafting essays, competing in the pool, performing on stage, or volunteering in his community, Noah proves that excellence comes in many forms—and he’s just getting started.